arouyan/lakeFS/docs/reference/upgrade.md

 # Upgrading lakeFS
 {: .no_toc }
-Upgrading lakeFS from a previous version usually just requires re-deploying with the latest image (or downloading the latest version, if you're using the binary).
+Upgrading lakeFS from the previous version usually just requires re-deploying with the latest image (or downloading the latest version if you're using the binary).
 There are cases where the database will require a migration - check whether the [release](https://github.com/treeverse/lakeFS/releases) you are upgrading to requires that.